 The placement agency will have their own policies and procedures in place for your safety and wellbeing.
 It is important that you ensure you are aware of, and abide by these expectations, along with the expectations of the university.

 All hazards and incidents must be reported to your supervisors as soon as possible.
-All incidents that occur while on placement must be reported to your UQ supervisor and to the placement workplace.
+All incidents that occur while on placement must be reported to your relevant Supervisors/Field Educators, Liaison, and to the placement workplace.